 All illustration of nuclear-powered pacemaker instrument developed by the USAEC (Atomic Energy Commission) Here Plutonium-238 has been used as a fuel

-An atomic or nuclear battery generates electricity by harnessing energy from the radioactive isotopes decay (of certain elements), which is quite similar to nuclear reactors.
+An atomic or nuclear battery generates electricity by harnessing energy from the decay of the radioactive isotopes (of certain elements), which is quite similar to nuclear reactors.
 The only difference here is that atomic batteries don’t use chain reaction.
 As expected, these batteries are much more expensive than others.

 8. Silver-Oxide Battery